iExecBlockchainComputing/iexec-doc/wallet.rst

 * To Import the wallet using the Keystore file, you will need to open the downloaded wallet file with any text editor and copy its content.

-Useful links:
+Useful link:
-  How to get an Ethereum wallet ? https://kb.myetherwallet.com/offline/running-myetherwallet-locally.html
+ - How to get an Ethereum wallet ? https://kb.myetherwallet.com/offline/running-myetherwallet-locally.html

 Credit your wallet with ETH and RLC